maybenotime/maybenotime.github.io/_pages/about.md

 Experience
 ======
+* Microsoft AI, 2024.07 - Present
+  * Research Intern.
+  * Worked with Dr. Jie Wu on Robustness of RAG and Long COT Reasoning.

 * Peking University, 2022.10 - 2023.08
   * Research Intern.
   * Worked with Prof. Xiaojun Wan on Sentence Simplification and Hallucination Detection.